babylonlabs-io/rollup-bsn-contracts/SPEC.md

 **Expected Behavior:** Finality contracts MUST implement this query to return the set of finality providers that voted for a specific block:

-1. Decode hash from hex string to bytes
+1. Decode hash_hex from hex string to bytes
    - IF decode fails: RETURN error

 2. Query block votes storage using key (height, hash_bytes)